Why the American Public Should Not Fear Terrorists

-Editor’s note: This article first appeared in The Havok journal on 31 August 2015.
+This first appeared in The Havok journal August 31, 2015.

 “The only thing we have to fear is fear itself.”
 Franklin Delano Roosevelt’s words from his first inaugural address on March 4, 1933 are more appropriate now than ever before.
 His tirade against fear was meant to bolster the morale of a nation wallowing in the depths of the Great Depression, but it is equally important in our twenty-first century battle against terrorism.
 Global disorder may abound, but if we truly believe America is the greatest nation, with the most powerful military in the world, then we have no need to fear.

 Read FDR’s signature speech and it actually gets better…and more poignant.
 He calls fear a, “nameless, unreasoning, unjustified terror which paralyzes needed efforts to convert retreat into advance;” a bold, yet truthful indictment.
 Americans must remember this as terrorist groups take up bandwidth, airtime, and ink in global media outlets.
 Nothing good has ever come from collective fear.
 FDR knew this to be true, and we must remember it now.

 Boko Haram, al-Qaeda, and the Islamic State of Iraq and the Levant (ISIL) are horrific cancers in the body of the international community.
 They deserve to be systematically eradicated.
 Terrorist groups recruit and propagandize globally, terrorize transnationally; ruthless and extremist in thought, word, and deed.
 They do mean to do many people harm; however this does not mean the American public should fear them to the point of paralysis.
 If you do fear them, do not cower away.
 Be like SFC Nate Chapman: “Stand up and Do Something.”